Gaurav-Kumar98/activity-tracker/README.md

       ]
     }
     ```
-3. Monitor logs for each service:
+4. Monitor logs for each service:
     ```bash
     docker-compose logs -f spark
     docker-compose logs -f connect
     docker-compose logs -f kafka
-    docker-compose logs -f flaskserver
     ```
+5. View logs for the Flask server in its terminal window.

 ## Data Flow

 1.  **Raw Data:**
-    *   The Flask API (`flaskserver/app.py`) receives sensor data and publishes it to the `raw_sensor_data` Kafka topic.
+    *   The Flask API (`flaskserver/app.py`) running locally receives sensor data and publishes it to the `raw_sensor_data` Kafka topic.
     *   Kafka Connect, using `connector-configs/snowflake-sink-raw-config.json`, sinks messages from `raw_sensor_data` to the `ACTIVITY_RECORDS` table in the `RAW_DATA` schema of the `ACTIVITY_DB` Snowflake database.

 2.  **Processed Data:**